ibm-cloud-docs/monitoring/monitor/platform_metrics_working.md

 Other attributes are available per {{site.data.keyword.cloud_notm}} service.
 In the [Cloud services](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services) topic, identify the service tha you want to monitor and navigate the the *More info* section.
 Look for the section **Attributes for segmentation** to get the list of attributes that you can use to segment metrics for that service.

-You can control the data that is visible for analysis per team, per dashboard, and per panel.
+You can control the data that is visible for analysis per team, per dashboard, and per panel in a dashboard.

 ### Dashboards
 {: global-attributes-1}